 The PB Swiss 6 screwdriver set includes a nice wall rack:

-That set is $99.88, so this is not the low budget option.
-But, they are made in Switzerland, have ergonomic grips, and the grips are made of a special material that still gives traction if your hands are oily–that might be pretty handy.
+That set is $89.12, which is less than I normally see them for.
+Not super cheap, but they are made in Switzerland, have ergonomic grips, and the grips are made of a special material that still gives traction if your hands are oily–that might be pretty handy.
 Plus, I love the way you can tell at a glance whether you have a Slotted or Phillips tip by the end cap color.
 Notice also the tips are machined for better grip.

 Wera Kraftform Screwdrivers

 Wera are another German brand that gets mentioned in hushed tones by the afficionados.
 They certainly have a distinctive look to them:

 The Wera world’s best screwdriver set goes for $32.97 on a deal currently, regular $43.39.
 It’s neat that you can tell the type and size of the driver from the notations on the end cap.
 They also sell a step-up model whose main difference seems to be that it is made of stainless steel.
 What will the Germans think of next?

 Seriously though, I cannot tell a lie, the Wera’s are what I purchased to upgrade my aging Craftsman screwdrivers.
 They have a lovely feel in the hand and their price is nice when you consider the competition.

 As machinists, we know full well that the Japanese make some nice stuff.
 Check out this premium wood-handled screwdriver set:

 They’re absolutely gorgeous, but are currently not available on Amazon.
 The last time they were, it was at $187.50, so I might be afraid to use them very much.
 Perhaps only when changing the jets on the Weber carburetors of my vintage Ferrari.
 Um, assuming I had a vintage Ferrari, LOL?